kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 Use the following tools and configuration:

-- Kubernetes 1.10+ on GKE
+- Kubernetes 1.10+ on Google Kubernetes Engine (GKE)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to communicate with Kubernetes
-- [gcloud](https://cloud.google.com/sdk/gcloud/) to communicate with Google Cloud Platform
+- [gcloud](https://cloud.google.com/sdk/gcloud/) to communicate with Google Cloud Platform (GCP)
 - The `kyma-bot` GitHub account
 - [Kubernetes cluster](./prow-installation-on-forks.md/#provision-a-cluster)
 - Two Secrets in the Kubernetes cluster:
-    - `hmac-token` which is a Prow HMAC token used for validating GitHub webhooks
+    - `hmac-token` which is a Prow HMAC token used to validate GitHub webhooks
     - `oauth-token` which is a GitHub token with read and write access to the `kyma-bot` account
-- Two buckets on GCS, one for storing Secrets and the second for storing logs
+- Two buckets on Google Cloud Storage (GCS), one for storing Secrets and the second for storing logs
-- Google Cloud Platform configuration that includes:
+- GCP configuration that includes:
     - A [global static IP address](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address) with the `prow-production` name
     - A [DNS registry](https://cloud.google.com/dns/docs/quickstart#create_a_managed_public_zone) for the `status.build.kyma-project.io` domain that points to the `prow-production` address